GKE Sandbox #Deploy with CloudShell

 will create initial configuration files and download required components.

-And after that to configure sandbox manually run command:
+Next, to configure sandbox manually run the following command:

 hub stack configure